-DeKeijzer is my Ami 8.
+DeKeijzer is my Citroën Ami 8 from 1978.
 I’ll explain why I have given my car this name.
-But first some background on how I became its owner.
+But first a (brief) story on how I became its owner.

-In 2001 i got a job after I graduated and started to earn some money.
-After not owning a car for a while as a student, I bought a red Citroen 2CV Spécial from an American lady living in Amsterdam.
+In 2001 I got a job after I graduated and started to earn some money.
+After not owning a car for a while as a student, I bought a red Citroen 2CV Spécial from 1989 (Portugal build) from an American lady living in Amsterdam.
 She had bought the car in Belgium, and it had become so rusty so quickly, that the platform chassis had to be replaced —and was— under warranty by Citroën.

 It was an Ami 8 Berline in the color Bleu Gentiane Metallic.
 And it was for sale.

 My friend bought the Ami 6 and really liked it.
 I kept thinking about the Ami 8 in this beautiful blue color.
 I went back to the garage, together with my friend and we asked if we could take the Ami for a test drive.
 We could.
 And i was instantly sold.
 The interior with the soft blue tissue was so nice and in pristeen condition.
 Everything original, except the shiny new paint.
 And it had only ran about 45000 km’s

 It drove much smoother and quieter than my 2CV.
 More like a real car, but with all the simplicity and comfort that the little Citroëns are so famous for.
 Finally, to much chagrin of my girlfriend at the time, i sold my 2CV to the garage, added a fair amount of money and became the proud owner of this Ami 8.